Inside the 144-hour scramble to free the giant ship stuck in the Suez Canal

 By the second day, canal officials had dispatched dredgers, the floating road crews of the waterway, keeping the channel deep and wide enough for ships to pass.

 It was not until 8 p.m. that day, after picking their way through all the waiting ships, that the first two dredgers arrived.
-The dredger Al Ashir (“The 10th of Ramadan”) is the smallest of the canal’s fleet of 10 dredgers, and the Mashhour is the biggest, a 31,000-horsepower underwater vacuum.
+Al Ashir (“The 10th of Ramadan”) is the smallest of the canal’s fleet of 10 dredgers, and the Mashhour is the biggest, a 31,000-horsepower underwater vacuum.
 A team of divers also reached the scene to survey the bottom.
 If the tugs could not pull the Ever Given from the sand, the dredgers would take the sand from beneath it.

 That day, more reinforcements arrived: a team of specialists from Smit, a Dutch salvage company that had been called by the ship’s Japanese owners.